datalad-handbook/book/docs/basics/101-133-containersrun.rst

    $ datalad containers-add midterm-software --url shub://adswa/resources:2

 .. index::
-   pair: add a container image to a dataset; with DataLad
+   pair: add container image to dataset; with DataLad
 .. find-out-more:: How do I add an Image from Dockerhub, Amazon ECR, or a local container?

    Should the Image you want to use lie on Dockerhub, specify the ``--url``